RujalAcharya/todoapp/README.md

 # todoapp
-This is a todo app
+This is a todo app made using flask.